 As we have highlighted, there is more than square footage to consider regarding BTUs for your living space and electric utility bill.
 Using some of the tools we have provided or consider a load calculation service.
 This process could evaluate the room, the location, construction features, and living space design.

 MagikFlame electric fireplaces are freestanding or corner units that include a built-in electric heater (5,200 BTUs) that can be used as a secondary heat source up to 1,000 square feet.
-The portable units can estimate a heating capacity with 10-15 watts per square foot as a baseline range.
+The portable units can estimate a heating capacity of 10-15 watts per square foot as a baseline range.
 The MagikFlame draws 12.5 watts when the heater is on full and less when the thermostat is turned down to a lower setting.
 To convert watts to BTU, multiply watts by 3.4 (use the MagikFlame cost calculator)

 The MagikFlame holographic fireplace is perhaps the most modern and realistic electric fireplace on the market.
-This type of fireplace delivers the most lifelike authentic flames of any electric fireplace technology, accompanied with a wide variety of flame visuals and sound — which combine for a very realistic experience to suit any mood.
+This type of fireplace delivers the most lifelike authentic flames of any electric fireplace technology, accompanied by a wide variety of flame visuals and sound — which combine for a very realistic experience to suit any mood.

 Built-in models can be plugged directly into a 120V outlet and produce the desired 5,200 BTUs per hour with ease, making this electric fireplace not only efficient but aesthetically pleasing to any living space.

-See more in the MagikFlame best fireplace buying guide or speak with an electric fireplace expert about more BTU, infrared heater, blower, and venting questions or to ask sales questions.
+See more in the MagikFlame best fireplace buying guide or speak with an electric fireplace expert about more BTU, infrared heaters, blowers, and venting questions or to ask sales questions.